swathiraj85/SeleniumBDDFramework/README.md

 Selenium BDD test automation framework for UI Automation

 Description
-The BDD framework is built using Java programming language integrated with TestNG,Cucumber The framework is built using Page Object Model design pattern and implemented using Page Factory class The project dependencies are maintained using MAVEN dependency management The test scripst are writted using Gherkin syntax.
+The BDD framework is built using Java programming language integrated with TestNG,Cucumber.
+The framework is built using Page Object Model design pattern and implemented using Page Factory class.
+The project dependencies are maintained using MAVEN dependency management.
+The test scripst are writted using Gherkin syntax.
 The common fields across multiple step definitions are maintained using Dependency Injection pattern.